Virtualization-projects/rancher-labs-wiki/Kubernetes-Management.md

 ## Disaster Recovery
 If a majority of hosts running etcd fail, follow these steps:
-Find an etcd node in Running state (green circle).
+1. Find an etcd node in Running state (green circle).
 Click Execute Shell and run command 'etcdctl cluster-health'.
-If the last output line reads 'cluster is healthy' then there is no disaster, stop immediately.
-If the last output line reads 'cluster is unhealthy', make a note of this etcd.
+If the last output line reads `cluster is healthy` then there is no disaster, stop immediately.
+If the last output line reads `cluster is unhealthy`, make a note of this etcd.
 This is your sole survivor, all other containers are dead or replaceable.
-Delete hosts in RECONNECTING state.
+2. Delete hosts in RECONNECTING state.
-On your sole survivor, click Execute Shell and run command ‘disaster’.
+3. On your sole survivor, click Execute Shell and run command ‘disaster’.
 The container will restart automatically.
-Etcd will then heal itself and become a 1-node cluster.
+Etcd will then heal itself and become a single-node cluster.
 System functionality is restored.
-Add more hosts until you have at least 3.
+4. Add more hosts until you have at least three.
 Etcd scales back up.
 In most cases, everything will heal automatically.
-If new/dead containers are still initializing after 3 minutes, delete their data containers (green circle, shaded-in).
-Do not, under any circumstance, delete the data container of your sole survivor or you lose everything.
-System resiliency is restored.
+If new/dead containers are still initializing after three minutes, delete their data containers (green circle, shaded-in). *Do not, under any circumstance, delete the data container of your sole survivor or you lose everything.* System resiliency is restored.

 ## Restoring Backups
 Backup restoration will only work for Resilient Separated-Planes deployments.
 If all hosts running etcd fail, follow these steps:
-Change your environment type to ‘Cattle’.
+1. Change your environment type to ‘Cattle’.
 This will tear down the Kubernetes system stack.
 Pods (the Compute plane) will remain intact and available.
-Delete reconnecting/disconnected hosts and add new hosts if you need them.
+2. Delete reconnecting/disconnected hosts and add new hosts if you need them.
-Ensure at least one host is labelled etcd=true.
+3. Ensure at least one host is labelled etcd=true.
-For each etcd=true host, mount the network storage containing backups - see ‘Configuring Remote Backups’ section for details.
+4. For each etcd=true host, mount the network storage containing backups - see ‘Configuring Remote Backups’ section for details.
 Then run these commands:
 ```bash
 # configure this to point to the desired backup in /var/etcd/backups
 target=2016-08-26T16:36:46Z